Distinguishing two dark matter component particles at $e^+e^-$ colliders

 \end{itemize}

-It is clear from the preceding discussion that multipartite DM scenario can show up in terms of double peak in ME or MET distribution.
-However, energy observable is more useful in distinguishing multiple peak behaviour as $\slashed{E}$ is more sensitive to $\mdm$ than $\slashed{E_T}$ is, in both the limits, $\mdm >> \Delta m$ and $\Delta m >> \mdm$.
-At $e^+e^-$ colliders, the complete knowledge of total centre-of-mass energy of each collision and the very possibility of having $\slashed{E}$ distribution can therefore be advantageous over the LHC where one has to resort to $\slashed{E_T}$, so long as DM particle productions are sufficiently copious and kinematically allowed.
+It is clear from the preceding discussion that multipartite DM scenario can show up in terms of double peak in $\slashed{E}$ and/or $\slashed{E_T}$ distributions \footnote{We note here that the above possible kinematic conditions are exhaustive in a two component set up when the two dark sectors are identical.}.
+However, $\slashed{E}$ is more useful as it is more sensitive to $\mdm$ than $\slashed{E_T}$, in both the limits, $\mdm >> \Delta m$ and $\Delta m >> \mdm$.
+Complete knowledge of the total centre-of-mass energy of each collision and the very possibility of having $\slashed{E}$ distribution can therefore be advantageous for $e^+e^-$ collider over LHC where one has to resort to $\slashed{E_T}$, so long as DM particle productions are sufficiently copious and kinematically allowed.